nth-eye/qr/README.md

-# QR-cpp
+# qr

-## Description

 Simple (if you consider QR code as simple) headers-only C++ implementation of QR code generation algorithm.
 Inspiration is mainly taken from [nayuki's library][1] and some code parts are borrowed, but the approach is mainly different.
 This library is designed for convenient use when QR code version (size) is known at compile time, and all necessary arrays are alocated and encapsulated in QR<> class.
-I hope this will increase performance overall, but exact measurements were not carried out yet.

 ## How to use